sylvainhalle/BufferTannen/Readme.md

 BufferTannen: a protocol for one-way communication channels
 ===========================================================

+**NOTE: this project is no longer under development.
+The compact serialization of data structures is now taken care of by the newer (and simpler) [Buffy](https://github.com/sylvainhalle/Azrael/tree/master/Source/Buffy) library.**

 BufferTannen is a Java software package that allows the serialization and transmission of structured data over limited communication channels.
 It is composed of two parts: